What You’ll Learn 🖥️

 Orbit graph

-Integration/double integration can easily be done directly in the channel configuration setup, for the calculation of displacement based on accelerometer input.
-The output of the Order tracking module can be used for displaying single orders as well as cyclic averages.
+Integration/double integration can be performed directly in the channel configuration setup to calculate displacement based on accelerometer input.
+The output of the Order Tracking module can be used to display single orders as well as cyclic averages.

 Mounting angle

-The angle is defined for the first and second channels and depends on the mounting of the sensors.
+The angle is defined for the first and second channels and depends on how the sensors are mounted.

 Graph type

-Raw data mode means that the orbit plot will display the x-y plot from any two measured channels oriented at any angle defined by the Angle orientation.
-The only special setting is the Display time.
-This defines the time displayed on the screen.
+Raw Data mode displays an X-Y plot from any two measured channels, oriented at an angle defined by the Angle orientation setting.
+The only specific configuration required here is the Display time, which defines the time duration shown on the screen.

-Please note that we display a large point on the graph.
-This is the position of the zero angles from the angle sensor of order tracking (if we use for example tacho or encoder sensor).
+Please note that a large point is displayed on the graph, representing the position of the zero angle from the angle sensor used in order tracking (e.g., a tacho or encoder sensor).

-If we extract harmonics from the order tracking, we can also display the orbit of the first, third, and fifth harmonic on the display.
+If we extract harmonics from the order tracking data, we can also display the orbit of the first, third, and fifth harmonics on the graph.

 Drawing options

-You can change two drawing options, Rotation and you can remove the DC.
+You can configure two drawing options: Rotation and Remove DC.

-Rotation can be Clock-wise or Counter Clock-wise.
-The arrow of rotation will display on the graph.
+Rotation can be set to either Clockwise or Counterclockwise.
+An arrow indicating the direction of rotation will be displayed on the graph.

 Rotor balancer

-This is how the rotor balancer display widget looks like:
+Below is an example of what the Rotor Balancer display widget looks like:

 FFT

-The FFT element offers all the important information:
+The FFT element provides all the essential information:

 - channel name(s) unit(s)